ChittiVersion/LichessBot/README.md

-# ALERT NONE OF THE OTHER SCRIPTS WORK EXEPT lichess.js WHICH DOES WORK
+# ALERT NONE OF THE OTHER SCRIPTS WORK EXEPT [lichess.js](lichess.js) and [LichessBot.js](lichessBot.js) (is kinda human prob use for bullet 2+1 and blitz may still get you banned) WHICH DOES WORK

 # USE ONLY LICHESS.JS

 lichess.js is sf9 asm.js version

-working on getting it updated to sf11 + HCE
+will update lichess.js soon

+lichessBot.js uses sf 11.0.1 asm.js ver

 # How to Use